Table of Contents

 Choosing a Dog Bike Trailer

 Most dog bike trailers have similar appearances.
 However, there are a lot of variations in features.
-As you look for the trailer that suits your dog’s particular needs the best, make sure you keep the following in mind:
+So as you look for the trailer that suits your dog’s particular needs the best, make sure you keep the following in mind:

 - Installation: Not every dog bike trailer works with every bike.
 Check the guidelines and make sure it installs on your brand of bike.
 (Hint: “universal” isn’t always true)